 Submit an online groundwater discharge permit.

 The Stormwater Quality Program assures compliance with all state and federal water quality regulations related to stormwater.
 The City of Boulder's municipal separate storm sewer system operates with a permit from the Colorado Department of Public Health and Environment.
+In compliance with requirement Part I.D.1.b of the Phase II MS4 permit, the city’s Program Description Document is publically available for review and comment by contacting the Stormwater Quality Program.

 The permit sets requirements related to six minimum control measures: